SwissDataScienceCenter/renku/docs/docs/02-admins/01-architecture/01-services.md

 ## Overview

-Unless specifically stated every service below is either a Deployment or Statefulset in Kubernetes.
+Unless specifically stated every service below is either a Deployment or StatefulSet in Kubernetes.

 ### Developed in-house